Last updated: April 08, 2024

 Home Ownership

-6 things to know about property titles
+Things you need to know about property titles

 Family in the living room of their home.

 One of the steps in buying a home is to have a title search completed prior to closing.
 Many first-time buyers may not have heard much about this process.
-A title search is performed to ensure that the title is clear and that there are no unexpected surprises.
+A title search is performed to ensure that the property title is clear and that there are no unexpected surprises.

-1. Purchasing title insurance for your property
+Purchasing title insurance for your property

 Once you are under contract on a house, one of the first things you will do is buy title insurance.
 There are two kinds of policies: